jvzonlab/OrganoidTracker/_sources/AUTOMATIC_TRACKING.md.txt

 ## What to do if my results aren't good?
 That's a difficult problem!
 You have a few options:

 * Improve image quality.
-The images should be good enough that it is straightforward to track the nuclei by hand.
+The images should be good enough that it is straightforward to track the nuclei by hand in the large majority of cases.
 * Change some settings.
 The generated `organoid_tracker.ini` files contain an explanation for each of the settings.
 * [Retrain the neural networks for your data.](TRAINING_THE_NETWORK.md)
 * [Replace parts of the tracker with custom code](CUSTOM_TRACKING_SCRIPTS.md)